aescarias/aoc/aocgen/README.md

 2. Go to the Storage tab in Firefox or the Application tab in Chrome.
 3. Open the Cookies tab and copy the value in the `session` key.

-After completing the steps, you may provide your session token using one of three methods (listed in order of precedence):
+After completing these steps, you may provide your session token using one of three methods (listed in order of most precedence):

-- By setting the `AOC_SESSION_TOKEN` environment variable.
+- Setting the `AOC_SESSION_TOKEN` environment variable.
-- By providing a filename in the `-K/--key` flag.
+- Providing the name of the file storing the key via the `-K/--key` flag.
-- By creating a `TOKEN` file in the directory you're running aocgen from.
+- Creating a `TOKEN` file with the key as its content in the directory you're running aocgen from.

-If you don't provide a session token or `aocgen` was unable to find it, you will be asked to provide it via the UI.
-You may dismiss this prompt if asked, or alternatively, set the session token to `never` using one of the three methods so aocgen knows not to ask for a token next time.
+If you don't provide a session token (or `aocgen` was unable to find one), you will be asked to provide it via the command line.

+If you do not wish to provide a session token, you may dismiss this prompt if asked, or alternatively, set the session token to `never` using one of the three methods above so aocgen knows not to ask for a token next time.
+With no session token, however, aocgen will be unable to retrieve your puzzle inputs.